 Memorable Manitobans: Thomas Jasper Lamont (1858-1920)

 Born near Walkerton, Ontario on 13 May 1858, one of eleven children of Joseph Lamont and Elizabeth Jasper, he attended Walkerton public schools then taught school from 1876 to 1881.
-He moved to Manitoba in 1881 and arrived at Brandon in January 1882, when he was appointed Principal of its first Protestant public school, a position that he held for six years.
-He then attended the Manitoba Medical College, graduated with a medical degree in 1889 and established a practice at Treherne, Manitoba.
+He moved to Manitoba in 1881, taught at Louise School, and arrived at Brandon in January 1882, when he was appointed Principal of its first Protestant public school, a position that he held for six years.
+He then attended the Manitoba Medical College, graduated with a medical degree in 1889 and established a practice at Treherne.

 He died on 5 October 1920 as a result of injuries sustained in a fall from a runaway horse-drawn carriage.
 He was buried in Treherne Woodlands Cemetery.